kagenti/mcp-gateway/docs/design/observability.md

 - Dashboard visualization (e.g., Grafana)
 - Ability to filter and aggregate by tool name, MCP server, time range

+**Metrics Cardinality Considerations**

+High cardinality fields like session ids are best left to traces and logs.
+A tool call id, like `mcp.tool_call_id = 12345` can be sufficient.
+If the number of tools is thousands, a label may not be the best idea.

 #### Journey 3: Understanding Tool Call Graphs ("Why Did That Happen")

 **As an agent or model using the MCP Gateway**, or **as an MCP Gateway admin supporting agent/model users**, I need to understand **"why did that happen"** when: